+30 Years ago today, Eddie Van Halen joined Michael Jackson onstage to perform the smash hit “Beat It.”
 Eddie and Michael have only performed the song together once.
 This historic event happened July 14, 1984 during The Jacksons ”Victory Tour” concert in Dallas, Texas.
-Here’s video of the unrehearsed performance (this video’s quality is so-so, but still is a big improvement over the crappy version most people have seen) and all the known photos from the concert.
+Video and photos of the performance are below.

 Eddie reflected on his experience working with award-winning producer/songwriter Quincy Jones and Michael Jackson, in the later half of 1982: